-The dissertation is an original empirical research project with the potential to contribute to the knowledge base in the area of clinical psychology.
-Before a student can officially begin the dissertation, the student must be advanced to candidacy (described below).
+The dissertation is an original empirical research project with the potential to contribute to the knowledge base in their specific area of clinical psychology.
+Before a student can begin the dissertation, the student must be advanced to candidacy (described below).
 Students must formally propose the project to the dissertation committee.
-The dissertation committee shall consist of 1) the faculty adviser, who will serve as chair, 2) at least two other tenured or tenure-track faculty from the Department of Psychology, 3) and at least one external reviewer who is either a faculty member outside of the Department of Psychology, or with the approval of the department chair and the graduate dean, a scholar not associated with SMU.
-For all candidates, the faculty adviser must be a tenured or tenure-track faculty member.
 Successful completion of the dissertation will be determined by an oral defense before the student's dissertation committee.

-It is expected that all students will propose their dissertation by September 30 of the year they intend to apply for internship.
+It is expected that students will propose their dissertation by September 30 of the year they intend to apply for internship.